realt0w/IEVR_Mod_Manager/README.md

 **Mods not appearing after installation**
 - Click "Scan Mods" to refresh the list
 - Ensure the mod folder is directly inside `Mods/`, not in a subfolder
-- Verify the mod folder contains a `data` folder
+- **Verify the mod structure:** The mod folder must contain a `data` folder directly inside it (structure: `ModFolderName/data/`)
+  - If you see `ModFolderName/ModFolderName/data/`, move the inner folder up one level

 **Game crashes or mods don't work**
 - Verify mod compatibility with your game version